-The new economic reporting format
+Economic reporting format

-The new economic reporting format (ERF) was introduced in the 2004 Budget.
-This new format, which is based on international best practice, replaced the old "standard item" classification.
-The ERF was developed using the GFS format as a basis, but adapted for the peculiarities of the South African environment.
-The introduction of this new budget format was supported by the introduction of a new standard chart of accounts (SCOA), which is fully aligned to the ERF and provides for posting level details of the budget within the financial systems.
+The economic reporting format (ERF) was introduced in the 2004 Budget.
+This format, which conforms to international best practice, replaced the old "standard item" classification.
+The ERF was based on the GFS presentation, but adapted for South Africa's specific requirements.
+The introduction of the budget format was supported by the introduction of a standard chart of accounts (SCOA), which is fully aligned to the ERF and provides for posting-level details of the budget within the financial systems.

-In the economic format, as well as in the chart, each item label reflects the actual content of the item and is identified by this descriptive label.
-In addition, item labels such as "other" or "miscellaneous" have studiously been avoided, as their content is unclear and lacks transparency.
-This has ensured that all classifications are consistent across all national and provincial departments, improving the quality of information provided to legislatures and assisting in the policy-making process.
+In the economic format, as well as in the chart, each descriptive item label reflects the actual content of the item.
+Labels such as "other" or "miscellaneous" have studiously been avoided, as their content is unclear and lacks transparency.
+This labelling practice has ensured that classifications are consistent across all national and provincial departments, improving the quality of information provided to legislatures and assisting in the policy-making process.

-To assist departments with the use of the new format, and to protect the integrity of the chart, the National Treasury initiated a number of change management initiatives.
-These include the design and implementation of a detailed training programme, the setup of a classification committee and a call centre to support implementation.
-The aim of these initiatives is to improve consistency in the application of the new classification rules and to recommend appropriate amendments to the chart of accounts and the financial system.
+To protect the integrity of the chart, the National Treasury took a number of steps to help departments conform to the requirements of the format.
+These included the design and implementation of a detailed training programme, which to date has trained about 5 545 financial practitioners, and the establishment of a classification committee and a call centre to support implementation.
+The aim of these initiatives is to improve consistency in the application of the new classification rules and to recommend appropriate amendments to the SCOA and the financial system.
 The classification committee regularly issues classification circulars that provide feedback to practitioners on amendments made to the chart of accounts.
 These circulars ensure that consistency is maintained as changes are made to the chart.